justdmitry/PassKitHelper/README.md

 #### 3.4.
 Send push updates

 When users install your pass package to their iOS and Mac devices - Apple server call your `RegisterDeviceAsync`.
 Save `pushToken` value in database, and when you need to update pass on user device - call `IPassKitHelper.SendPushNotificationAsync(pushToken)`.

+## Get your own PKCS12 certificate file (using OpenSSL)

+1. Join Apple Developer Program (https://developer.apple.com/account/)
+2. Create certificate signing request:
+    * Obtain your copy of OpenSSL (see https://www.openssl.org/ and/or https://wiki.openssl.org/index.php/Binaries)
+    * Run: `openssl req -new -newkey rsa:2048 -nodes -keyout pass.key -out pass.csr` and answer questions it asks.
+3. Obtain certificate:
+    * Go to https://developer.apple.com/account/resources/certificates/list and create new certificate, using `pass.csr` file from previous step.
+    * Download certificate (`pass.cer`)
+4. Convert key and certificate into X509 file:
+    * Run `openssl x509 -in pass.cer -inform der -outform pem -out pass.cer.pem` to convert certificate from DER to PEM format
+    * Run `openssl pkcs12 -export -out pass.pfx -inkey pass.key -in pass.cer.pem` to combine certificate and key files into single `pass.pfx` file.
+Protect it with password (openssl will ask) to prevent unauthorized usage.
+    * Move `pass.pfx` to your production server, delete all other `pass.*` files.

 ## Installation